America's Great Loop

 Does your "reluctant spouse" have visions of the Titanic sinking when she thinks of cruising the Great Loop?
 If so, here's the deal. . .

-Poles.
-6. Why you should get BoatUS or Sea//Tow Membership and towing/rescue insurance for the year(s) you cruise the Loop!
+as though they were skiing.
+Your BoatUS or Sea//Tow Membership and towing/rescue insurance for the year(s) you cruise the Loop - can litterally

 |Don't just get a good pair of binoculars.